Couple Shower, dressed in light.

 In this rendition the platform is bathed in orange and yellow light.
 It represents the rig seen at twilight on a calm summers evening.

-£2020 Add to basket
+£2020 Add to cart

 Forties Alpha